 Introducing Log Parser

 According to Microsoft, Log Parser “provides universal query access to text-based data such as log files, XML files, and CSV files, as well as key data sources on the Windows® operating system such as the Event Log, the Registry, the file system, and Active Directory®.”
-Also, it says, “The results of your query can be custom-formatted in text based output, or they can be persisted to more specialty targets like SQL, SYSLOG, or a chart.”
+Also, it says, “The results of your query can be custom-formatted in text-based output, or they can be persisted to more specialty targets like SQL, SYSLOG, or a chart.”

 How Log Parser Works

 Log Parser will parse a variety of logs in such a way that you can execute SQL-like queries on them.
 This makes it a useful tool for searching through large and/or multiple logs.
-Basically, you point Log Parser to a source, tell it what format the logs are in, define a query, and write the output somewhere.
+You point Log Parser to a source, tell it what format the logs are in, define a query, and write the output somewhere.

 An example will make this clear.
 This query will show us the number of errors per day in the Application event log: